 What About Spray Sunscreens?

-I don't love spray sunscreens for use in kids.
-Some experts have cautioned that there may be health risks associated with inhaling the sunscreen's ingredients when they are aerosolized.
+Some experts have cautioned that there may be health risks associated with inhaling sunscreen ingredients when they are aerosolized.
 Because they go on clear, they are also more difficult to see on the skin, and "skip areas" may be more likely to develop.
 For these reasons, sunscreens in a lotion or cream formulation may be preferable for children.

 Are There Some Sunscreens I Should Avoid?